-about compostic: the end of the plastic bag
+about compostic: the end of the plastic problem

-If not plastic, what are the bags made from?
+If not plastic, what are the products made from?

-Our bags are derived from biopolymers and co-polymer; PBAT (polybutylene adipate terephthalate), Corn-starch and PLA (polylactic acid).
+Our products are derived from biopolymers and co-polymer; PBAT (polybutylene adipate terephthalate), Corn-starch and PLA (polylactic acid).
 None of our products contain any conventional plastic whatsoever.
 To assure that we are producing the highest quality products available, we use the highest-grade blend of the three materials.
-This results in our bags not only decomposing in compost faster than other compostable products on the market, but, creating a stronger bag that won’t snap under weight pressures or rip with sharp corners.
+This results in our products not only decomposing in compost faster than other compostable products on the market, but, creating a stronger product that won’t snap under weight pressures or rip with sharp corners.

-How does their strength compare with conventional plastic bags?
+How does the bag’s strength compare with conventional plastic bags?

 How long will they take to break down?